cooscoos/stipends/markdown/map_method.md

 ##### Switzerland

-Searches on findPhD revealed salaries of 50,000&mdash; 55,000 CHF/yr and there are no fees if a UK student finds a paid PhD position [[CHE1]](https://www.findaphd.com/guides/phd-funding-switzerland).
+Searches on findaPhD revealed salaries of 50,000&mdash; 55,000 CHF/yr and there are no fees if a UK student finds a paid PhD position [[CHE1]](https://www.findaphd.com/guides/phd-funding-switzerland).

 ##### United Kingdom